andreevnapolly/test_task/README.md

 <em>There are no defined Primary and Foreing Keys, so the shown connections between entities are related to the data analysis.</em>

 ### DB containes next tables:
-* <strong>Accounts</strong> containes an information about system's users: id and name.
-In this table UID can't be used as a PK because some UIDs are connected with 2 names, so UIT can not define the connection UID<->Name uniqly.
+* <strong>Accounts</strong> contains an information about system's users: id and name.
+In this table UID can't be used as a PK because some UIDs are connected with 2 names, so UIT can not define the connection UID<->Name uniquely.
 * <strong>Numbers</strong> represents the information about user's phone numbers.
 In this table UID also can't be a PK, because some UIDs have 2 numbers connected;
 * <strong>Rates</strong> includes the rates for different types of calls;
-* <strong>Call_logs</strong> containes the information about each call through the system;
+* <strong>Call_logs</strong> contains the information about each call through the system;
-* <strong>Call_Forwarding</strong> contains an information about call forwarding from one number to another and can be represented in a form like this, which shows the full lines of numbers connections.:
+* <strong>Call_Forwarding</strong> contains an information about call forwarding from one number to another and can be represented in a form like this, which shows the full lines of numbers connections:
 ![Image](https://github.com/andreevnapolly/test_task/blob/master/Connections.png)